smart-data-models/dataModel.DCAT-AP/Distribution/doc/spec_JA.md

         model: "http://www.w3.org/2004/02/skos/core#Concept"
         type: Property
     temporalResolution:
-      description: "Property.
-Model:'http://www.w3.org/2001/XMLSchema#duration'.
-This property refers to the minimum time period resolvable in the dataset. "
+      description: 'This property refers to the minimum time period resolvable in the dataset. '
       format: duration
       type: string
       x-ngsi:
         model: "http://www.w3.org/2001/XMLSchema#duration"
         type: Property
     title:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains a name given to the Distribution.
-This property can be repeated for parallel language versions of the description."
+      description: This property contains a name given to the Distribution.
+This property can be repeated for parallel language versions of the description
       items:
-        description: Property.
-Every language description of the distribution title
+        description: Every language description of the distribution title
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Literal"
         type: Property
     type:
-      description: Property.
-NGSI entity type.
+      description: NGSI entity type.
 It has to be Distribution
       enum:
         - Distribution
       type: string